PReMiuM: An R Package for Profile Regression Mixture Models using Dirichlet Processes: Appendices

-If the prior for $\alpha$ is a Gamma distribution then it is alternatively possible to sample directly from the conditional with $\bV^A$ also marginalised (see \citeauthor{W07}, \citeyear{W07} and \citeauthor{EW95},\citeyear{EW95} for details).
-We retain our version as any prior for $\alpha$ can be then used. \begin{description} \item[\emph{D.1}] Since $\bV^P$ and $\bV^I$ both correspond to empty mixture components, the only contribution to the joint posterior conditional is through the prior.
-This allows us to easily integrate out $\bV^P$ and $\bV^I$.
-Due to the conditional independence, the resulting posterior from which this step samples is $p(\alpha|\bV^A,\bZ)$.
-Typically this cannot be sampled directly, so we employ a Metropolis-within-Gibbs move to update $\alpha$, using an adaptive random-walk-Metropolis proposal on the log-scale. \item[\emph{D.2}] We begin by setting $C=Z^{\star}$.
+\item[\emph{D.2}] We begin by setting $C=Z^{\star}$.
 We then repeat the following two steps until the stop condition is reached.
 First, check if $\sum_{c=1}^C\psi_c > 1-U^{\star}$.
-Next, if the condition is met we set $C^{\star}=C$ and stop, otherwise we set $C=C+1$ and sample $V_C\sim\mathrm{Beta}(1,\alpha)$. \end{description} \item[\emph{Step E.}] This step updates the parameters $\bTheta^P$ and $\bTheta^I$ from the distribution $p(\bTheta^P,\bTheta^I|\cdot)$.
+Next, if the condition is met we set $C^{\star}=C$ and stop, otherwise we set $C=C+1$ and sample $V_C\sim\mathrm{Beta}(1-d,\alpha+dC)$.
+The Dirichlet process is a special case of the Pitman-Yor process for $d=0$. \end{description} \item[\emph{Step E.}] This step updates the parameters $\bTheta^P$ and $\bTheta^I$ from the distribution $p(\bTheta^P,\bTheta^I|\cdot)$.
 The set $P$ is fully determined from step \emph{D.2}.
 The parameters correspond to empty mixture components, so updated values of $\bTheta^P$ are sampled directly from the prior.
 As with other inactive parameter $\bTheta^I$ play no part in this MCMC sweep and so are not updated. \begin{description} \item[\emph{E.1}] Taking advantage of the conditional independence structure, in this step we update $\bTheta^P$ by doing a Gibbs sample from the prior, such that $\Theta_c\sim p(\Theta_c|\Theta_0)$ for each $c\in P$.
 As $\Theta_c$ may be a vector of parameters, this may involve a number of Gibbs updates per component $c$.
 The full details depend upon the choice of $P_{\Theta_0}$.
 See Section \ref{sec:models} for examples. \end{description} \item[\emph{Step F.}] Here, the global (non-cluster-specific) likelihood parameters $\Lambda$ associated with $f$ are updated.
 There are only a finite number of such parameters so no special updates are needed. \begin{description} \item[\emph{F.1}] Sample $\Lambda\sim p(\Lambda|\bTheta^A,\bZ,\bD)$.
 Due to the conditional independence structure of the model the update only depends on the current value of the active likelihood parameters $\bTheta^A$, the allocations $\bZ$, and the data $\bD$. $\Lambda$ may contain multiple parameters, so this stage may contain many Gibbs and / or Metropolis-within-Gibbs steps.
 Full details will depend upon the choice of $f$ and $p(\Lambda)$, see Section \ref{sec:models} for examples. \end{description} \item[\emph{Step G.}] The final step of the algorithm is to update the parameter allocations $\bZ$, conditional on the newly updated values of the other parameters. \begin{description} \item[\emph{G.1}] We sample $\bZ\sim p(\bZ|\bV^A,\bV^P,\bTheta^A,\bTheta^P,\bU,\Lambda,\bD)$.
 Because of the independence of the individuals $i$, this is a series of Gibbs updates for each $i=1,2,\ldots,n$, sampling $Z_i\sim p(Z_i=c|\bV^A,\bV^P,\bTheta^A,\bTheta^P,U_i,\Lambda,D_i)$ where $D_i$ is the data for individual $i$.
 For each update, since the conditional $p(Z_i=c|\cdot)$ has no posterior mass for clusters $c$ where $U_i>\psi_c$, this update depends only on the parameters associated with the finite number of clusters in the sets $A$ and $P$, making the update a simple multinomial sample according to a finite vector of weights.
 The full details of the weights will depend upon the choice of $f$ and $P_{\Theta_0}$. \end{description} \end{description}

 In the case of variable selection for continuous covariates, define the $J\times J$ matrix $\Gamma_c$ as